Republicans and Trump meet with high expectations

 Republicans are hoping to receive clarity and specifics from Trump Thursday on how to move their hefty agenda forward.
 But when facing an unpredictable ally, they are bracing for the unexpected.

-"I think he needs to outlay his vision," said Kilzinger said.
+"I think he needs to outlay his vision," said Kinzinger said.
 "A plan survives until first contact with the enemy."